ucsbieee/Tesla-Coil-MIDI-Synth/README.md

 # UCSB IEEE Tesla Coil MIDI Synthesizer

-This is the firmware and design files for a device to convert MIDI data to pulses to drive a Tesla Coil.
+This is the firmware and design files for a device to convert MIDI data to pulses to drive a Tesla coil.
 It enumerates as a USB MIDI device and can be sent live play data or a recorded MIDI file.
+It also enumerates as a USB audio device and can be sent PCM audio for greater control or for live instrument use.

 ![photo](MIDI_Interrupter.jpg)